 Crimson staff writer

 Crimson staff writer Griffin Wong can be reached at griffin.wong.
-Follow them on Twitter @Wong_THC.
+Follow him on Twitter @Wong_THC.

 In its final pair of games before the upcoming three-week winter holiday, the No. 9/10 Harvard women’s hockey team pulled out two victories — one in thrilling fashion and one by a comfortable margin.